maana-io/maana-optimization-google-linearprogramming/README.md

-# Maana Q Knowledge Microservice Template: Python (Ariadne)
+# Maana Optimization Google

 - Uses the [Ariadne GraphQL framework](https://ariadnegraphql.org/)
 - Uses the [ASGI Lifespan middlware](https://pypi.org/project/asgi-lifespan/)
 - Concurrency, app server, and containerization is provided by the [Uvicorn+Gunicorn Docker](https://github.com/tiangolo/uvicorn-gunicorn-docker) base image
+- Wraps and maps the [Google OR Tools for Python](https://developers.google.com/optimization/introduction/python)

 ## Features

 ### Maana Q Client (i.e., peer-to-peer)

 It is possible, though not generally preferred, for services to depend directly on other services, passing requests through a secure CKG endpoint.
 This template includes the necessary authentication code for your convenience.
 Simply supply environment settings and use the `client` from the GraphQL context:

 ```bash
 #